 June 06, 2018

-At Vade Secure, we’re no strangers to spear phishing attacks.
+At Vade, we’re no strangers to spear phishing attacks.
 Our email security solutions identify these threats all the time for customers, thanks to our ability to detect not only exact sender or domain spoofing but visible alias spoofing and cousin domains.
 Recently, though, I came across a spear phishing attack that hit a little too close to home.
 That’s because I was the target.